Ozarke/sentiment/README.md

 Versions will be seperated by compatibilty.
 V1 to V2 will require re-implment tokens and setting up character sheets.
 # Installation
 This api requires Pro level subscribtion on roll20.
 The code provided are both an API scripts and a character sheet.
 These must be used together.
-First figure out what version you would like ot use.
-V1.03 is the most recent.
 ### API Installation
 Navigate to the Game Details Page of the target game.
 Once there, Select API Scripts from Settings dropdown.
 <p align="center">